 Is breast implant removal surgery covered by insurance?

 Some insurance companies will pay to remove breast implants in the setting of severe capsular contracture or failure of an implant.
 Every company has a different policy regarding breast implant removal, and these are generally published online.
 Your cost in the setting of an insurance-approved surgery will vary based on your specific policy.
 When you meet with Dr. Couvillion, he will help to create a treatment plan to achieve your goals.
+Also, most breast implant companies have warranties on their devices, which can pay for some of the costs of surgery and/or replace implants for free.

 What if Dr. Couvillion wasn't my original surgeon?